Innofactor Plc: Notification of major holdings in accordance with Chapter 9, Section 10 of the Finnish Securities Markets Act

 Further, according to Onni Bidco Oy's notification:

 CapMan Growth Equity Fund III Ky, a fund managed by the investment company CapMan Growth (CapMan Growth), Sami Ensio, through the holding company Ensio Investment Group Oy controlled by him, and co-investor Osprey Capital Oy have formed a consortium for the purposes of the public tender offer for the shares in Innofactor Plc made on 22 July 2024.
 Onni Bidco Oy, the offeror, formed for the purposes of the public tender offer, is currently owned by CapMan Growth.
-Onni Bidco Oy has acquired shares of Innofactor Plc through transactions made on August 5, 2024, resulting in its direct ownership of 6,864,781 shares.
-Its direct ownership of shares and the voting rights they generate has now exceeded the 15 percent threshold.
-Onni Bidco Oy and the broker executing said purchases have agreed that the shares now purchased will be settled by a delayed settlement, with settlement expected to take place by 8 August 2024.
+Onni Bidco Oy has acquired shares of Innofactor Plc through transactions made on August 6, 2024, resulting in its direct ownership of 7,758,063 shares.
+Its direct ownership of shares and the voting rights they generate has now exceeded the 20 percent threshold.
 According to an agreement between the consortium members, Sami Ensio has undertaken, subject to certain conditions and potential limitations, to accept the public tender offer in respect of all Innofactor Plc shares under his control.
 As the consortium members are acting in consert in making the public tender offer, the shares controlled by Sami Ensio disclosed in this notification are disclosed as ownership based on a financial instrument.
 The shares controlled by Sami Ensio (subject to certain limitations) will be transferred to Onni Bidco Oy if the public tender offer announced on 22 July 2024 is completed.
 Although the ownership of the parties acting in consert now exceeds 30 percent of the voting rights generated by Innofactor Plc's shares, there is no obligation to make a mandatory public tender offer due to the exemption provided by Section 21, first paragraph, of Chapter 11 of the Securities Markets Act.
-The offer period for the tender offer began on August 5, 2024, at 9:30 a.m.
-(EEST).

 INNOFACTOR PLC